Day 1: Petra Tour

 It's always amazing to see the ancient carvings in the rock, paying homage to the various deities worshipped in the city.
 The end of the canyon is marked by Petra's most famous structure, the Treasury (the Khazneh), the perfect spot for a photo break!
 From here the tour continues down the Street of Facades to the Nabataean Theater.
 The Royal Tombs are an impressive site, and after that we'll walk down the Colonnade Street to see the Great Temple, assuming there is time of course.
 Then we'll return to the Siq entrance for a well-deserved lunch at a local restaurant in Wadi Mussa.

 There will then be some free time in which you can choose to take part in an optional hike to The Monastery on Jabel A-Deir, or to the High Place of Sacrifice, but you'll have to let us know beforehand so we can organize it for you.
-Shortly afterwards you'll be driven to a nearby hotel or to sleep in a Bedouin tent in the desert.
+Shortly afterwards you'll be driven to a nearby hotel.

 Back to top